Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 2. Select the confirmation transaction you want to execute by clicking the checkbox on the left.
     The editing toolbar is displayed.
 3. Click the [Execute] button.
-   The status of the authorization transaction has changed to *Executed??*.
+   The entry disappears from the list.
 The workflow will now initiate a repayment of the money.